 Switching to a new industry doesn't mean going back to entry level

 Have you been feeling bored or frustrated at work lately?
-Or, do you work in an industry with falling job opportunities?
+Or, do you work in an industry with falling job opportunities or wage stagnation?
 If you’re a mid-career worker considering switching careers for whatever reason, here’s good news:

 If you’re considering making a change to your career path, start by evaluating what you want to be doing, and what job would make you happy.
 Take a look at this advice on how to know if you should switch jobs—or switch careers.
 Then, see how to create a transition plan to ensure a successful career switch.

 Why Do You Want to Transition—And to What?

 If you’ve reached the mid-career level, you’ve worked for around 10 years, if not longer.
 It’s not unreasonable that you may feel a desire for change.
 The question is, what’s the right change for you?
 Here are some of the possibilities to consider:

 - New Job in the Same Field: If you fundamentally enjoy the work your work and are engaged by your industry, you may just want a new job.
 In this scenario, it may just be your particular job—the co-workers, the hours, the culture, etc.—that isn’t a good fit, rather than this type of job or career in general.
 Often, mid-career professional workers are promoted into management positions that are less personally satisfying than when they worked directly on projects.
 If that’s the case for you, you may want to move down the career ladder within your field.

 - New Career in Different Industry, Using Similar Skills: If your industry is contracting or growing obsolete, or you feel ready for a significant change in focus, a job that utilizes your same skills, but with a twist, might be your best option.
 For instance, a journalist might want to switch to public relations, still using storytelling and communications skills, but in a different arena.